Skip to content

 return container.render()

-from probo.router import ProboRouter
+from probo.router.router import ProboRouter

 app = ProboRouter('demo_app')